jimmy-zx/pbft-tla-spec/report/report.typ

 In hardware, a single design flaw may ship in millions of devices and be difficult or impossible to patch.
-In distributed infrastructures, rare race conditions or unexpected interleavings can trigger global outages or data corruption.
+In distributed infrastructures, rare race conditions or unexpected interleavings can trigger global outages or data corruption @Newcombe2015amazon.
 In blockchains, a single vulnerability may irreversibly drain funds from a contract.
 In such high-stakes settings, the marginal cost of applying formal verification is often outweighed by the risk of an undetected bug.